-36 suspended solids, and organic matter.
-Yet, it is practically impossible to always either deploy 37 perfectly working sensors, have human experts monitor them or redesign sensor placement 38 (Villez et al., 2016).
-Consequently, an important research direction is to precisely monitor faults 39 in the sensors.
-Faults can be of different types and occur at different locations, however this work 40 focuses on fault detection in influent sensors, specifically ammonia measurements sensors in the nitrification oxidation tank.
-As WWTPs generate a large amount of data, a promising solution 41 42 lies in automatic detection of such faults in the system using machine learning methods and 43 algorithms to automatically process the data.
-This information then can be integrated into 44 Environmental Decision Support Systems (EDSS) (Poch et al., 2004), that would enable WWTPs 45 to maintain high performance and low emissions at all times, where faults can be acted upon in 46 a timely manner.
+Water collected from households and industrial plants must be treated before being discharged into rivers or other water bodies.
+In this respect, wastewater treatment plants (WWTPs) play an essential role in reducing environmental pollution through removing or breaking down pollutants and reclaiming wastewater.
+However, WWTPs are complex systems that must maintain a high performance, despite temporal dynamics, such as daily and seasonal changes or human activity.
+To safely and optimally operate a WWTP, it is necessary to monitor the treatment process online, which is costly and requires specialized equipment.
+In response, several sensors are used to monitor WWTP influents, such as ammonia, dissolved oxygen, several nutrients, suspended solids, and organic matter.
+However,, it is practically impossible to always ether deploy perfectly working sensors, have human experts monitor them or redesign sensor placement (Villez et al. 2016).
+Consequently, an important research direction is to precisely monitor faults in the sensors.
+Faults can be of different types and occur at different locations; however, this work focusses on fault detection in influent sensors, specifically ammonia measurement sensors in nitrification oxidation tanks.
+As WWTPs generate a large amount of data, a promising solution lies in the automatic detection of such faults in the system, using machine-learning methods and algorithms to automatically process the data.
+This information can then be integrated into environmental decision support systems (Poch et al. 2004) that would enable WWTPs to maintain a high performance and low emissions at all times, and where faults can be acted upon in a timely manner.